 Be advised that road closures are in effect beginning at 7:00 AM.
 Parking is available near the start lines for all events.
 Check map below for parking lots near Marathon and Half Marathon start line.

 There is plenty of surface and underground parking at Exhibition Place (CNE) for 5k and 10k participants, which is also the finish line for All events.

 Parking is available near the 10K and 5K Start Line, and Finish Line for all events, at Exhibition Place.

 Transportation to the Start line will be available for paid participants only.
 Buses depart from the following locations from 6:00 a.m. to 7:15 a.m.:

 1. Hilton Hotel: 145 Richmond St. at University Ave.
 (Marathon & Half Marathon Only)

-2. CNE: In front of Hotel X and Starbucks on Princes’ Blvd at Newfoundland Rd.
-(Marathon, Half Marathon and 10K.)
-You can park in the Enercare Centre or on surface lots at the Exhibition grounds.
+2. Exhibition Place: In front of Hotel X and Starbucks on Princes’ Blvd at Newfoundland Rd.
+(Marathon and Half Marathon)

 You MUST show your bib and proof of purchase to board (stamped on bib) Please don’t wait until the last minute.
 Look for the Yellow School Buses.

 Tickets will not available at the Expo and must be purchased by April 15th.